 1. Support to Community Museums

 Inspired by the pride and self motivation exhibited by individuals, families, clans, and community groups to preserve and showcase their artefacts and literature, CCFU chose to support local initiatives to promote and preserve cultural heritage.
 So far we have worked with close to thirty self motivated and dynamic individuals, groups and families, as our first partners of choice.
 Each have established museums: these community museums displays unique ethnographic collections, literature, traditional instruments, all demonstrating the cultural rights of self-expression and identity by a variety of local communities.
-In 2011 CCFU supported the recognition of the Uganda Community Museums Association (UCOMA) as an NGO, to raise the profile of the museums and link them to potential funders and other supporters.
+In 2011 CCFU supported the establishment and recognition of the Uganda Community Museums Association (UCOMA) as an NGO, to raise the profile of the museums and link them to potential funders and other supporters.
+A digital site for community museums has been developed to further profile their work; and support to selected community museums to establish cultural enterprises is being undertaken.
 For more information, see these resources.
 Check out some museums that CCFU has worked with.

 2. Safeguarding our built heritage

 CCFU is also engaging with KCCA to promulgate an Ordinance to protect Historic Properties in Kampala.
-This work complements our active engagement with the International National Trusts Organisation on whose Executive Committee CCFU serves as Vice-Chair.
+This work complements our active engagement with the International National Trusts Organisation.

 This work is driven by the Heritage Conservation Trust of Uganda, an initiative of CCFU.